MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/create-aquila-instance.md

 1. Under **Networking**, do the following:
     1. **Configure virtual networks**:
         1. **Virtual network**: Select the virtual network that has direct connectivity to the workloads you want to monitor and to your domain controller + DNS server.
 If you have not created a VNet earlier, select 'Create New' if you haven't already created a VNet before.
 For more information, see VNet creation process.
         1. **Subnet**: Select a subnet that has at least 10 IP addresses to house all the Aquila instance components.
 The minimum address space is 28.
-The subnet can have existing resources in it however, do not choose the subnet that houses the SQL managed instance because it won't contain the sufficient number of IP addresses to house the instance.
+The subnet can have existing resources in it however, don't choose the subnet that houses the SQL managed instance because it won't contain the sufficient number of IP addresses to house the instance.
     1. **Domain details**:
         1. **Domain Name**: Enter the name of the domain that is being administered by the Domain Controller.
         1. **DNS Server IP**: Enter the IP address of the DNS Server that is providing the IP addresses to the resources in the domain mentioned above.